vavelysh/MotoApp/README.md

 ## How to run
 This project requires [docker](https://docs.docker.com/engine/install) and [docker-compose](https://docs.docker.com/compose/install) installed.
-The containers will serve assets on production using up an nginx server.
+The containers will serve assets on production using up a nginx server.

 Clone the repository to a directory of your choosing